gopika-na/m2x-c-mqtt/README.md

 } m2x_response;
 ```

-`status` field contains the same status code as those you can see in an HTTP request. `raw` contains the raw reply from the MQTT server(not necessarily NULL-terminated), while `data` contains the reply from our JSON parser.
+* `status` contains the same status code as those you can see in an HTTP request
+* `raw` contains the raw reply from the MQTT server(not necessarily NULL-terminated)
+* `data` contains the reply from our JSON parser

 Though we use [frozen](https://github.com/cesanta/frozen) as the library to parse JSON, we shall see later that it is even possible to plug-in another JSON parsing library of your choice.
 This is the reason that `data` has type `void *`: you can store anything you want here and cast it to the actual type later.